 Resource filtering and configuring

 To make sure you keep within your monthly allowance, we recommend filtering your AWS resources to monitor the ones that are needed.

-In the Inventory section of Dashbird, locate the cloud resource you want to select and click in the settings icon
+In your Account Settings under the Integrations section in the Dashbird app, locate the cloud resource you want to select and click on the icon.

-At the bottom of the page, you will see two sections:
+At the bottom of the page, you will see two sections (with Lambdas four sections):